Yaz / Yasmin / Ocella

 All three of these birth control medications contain a hormone called drospirenone (DRSP), a “fourth-generation” progestin that can increase a person’s potassium level, subjecting them to high risks of health complications.
 Drospirenone is also especially dangerous for women who suffer from liver, kidney or adrenal disease.
 Yaz, Yasmin and Ocella are the only birth control pills on the market that contain drospirenone.

-If you or a loved one has suffered any injury or illnesses after taking one of these birth control medications, The Law Offices of Peter Angelos, P.C. is prepared to evaluate your case and work toward obtaining monetary compensation for your damages.
+If you or a loved one has suffered any injury or illnesses after taking one of these birth control medications, Peter Angelos Law is prepared to evaluate your case and work toward obtaining monetary compensation for your damages.

 In 2008, the FDA issued a warning letter to Bayer Pharmaceuticals for the deceptive advertising campaigns concerning Yaz and Yasmin.
 Although Bayer also marketed the drugs for use in the treatment of premenstrual syndrome (PMS) symptoms and acne, these claims were never supported or approved by the FDA.
 The FDA has also found statements in many of Bayer’s advertisements regarding the safety of these medications to be misleading.
 Compounded by the increased risks for blood clots and other health complications, these misleading claims have contributed to an increasing number of lawsuits filed against the makers of these drugs.